JTF-NCR forward deploys for President Carter's State Funeral

 |Downloads:

-This work, JTF-NCR forward deploys for President Carter's State Funeral [Image 10 of 10], by SrA Julia Lebens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JTF-NCR forward deploys for President Carter's State Funeral, by SrA Daekwon Stith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.